leozimmerman/ofxPostProcessing/readme.md

 ---

-Feel free to give me some Bitcoins if you like the addon - 1FxuEpubUwhPaqwmqABvwGmoMcEEMPgxjN
+Feel free to give Neil some Bitcoins if you like the addon - 1FxuEpubUwhPaqwmqABvwGmoMcEEMPgxjN